ASYMPTOMATIC PRIMARY BREAST ANGIOSARCOMA IN 45-YEARS-OLD WOMAN

 Leslie-Marisol González-Hermosillo3, Ernesto Roldan-Valadez4,5

 Primary breast angiosarcoma is an extremely rare tumour type (0.05% of primary breast cancers with an incidence of 4.5 cases per million in the USA), so diagnosis can be difficult.
 They arise within the breast parenchyma and generally present as a breast mass.
 This report presents the case of a 45-year-old woman who attended the imaging department to participate in the screening program of early detection of breast cancer.
 A core needle biopsy revealed an angiosarcoma.
-This case points to the subtle imaging findings in a lesion smaller than one centimeter (mammogram and ultrasound) that led the radiologist to perform a biopsy to find malignant breast cancer in a patient with no history of any known risk factors. |

 Keywords: angiosarcoma of the breast, magnetic resonance imaging, mammography, ultrasonography, metastasis.